Surviving A Mistake As A Corporate Trainer

 Creating an environment where the participants feel engaged and respected will make 98% of the mistakes you make inconsequential.
 In other words, if you cover the essentials of being a professional trainer, then an occasional misstep won’t be your undoing.

-To take care of the remaining 2% of mistakes, you need to be aware of how certain mistakes affect participant’s attitudes towards your effectiveness.
-The majority of mistakes that are difficult to recover from fall into two key categories:
+To take care of the remaining 2% of mistakes, you need to be aware of how certain mistakes affect participant’s attitudes toward your effectiveness.

-- Saying or doing something that personally offends a participant
+• Saying or doing something that personally offends a participant

-- Creating doubt about your experience or expertise
+• Creating doubt about your experience or expertise

 Even the most seasoned trainers admit to having a slight case of nerves when they start working with a new group.
 So much is at stake in those early moments.

-And then, once the trainer sees that the group is engaged, most trainers relax and feel comfortable with the group.
+Then, once the trainer sees that the group is engaged, most trainers relax and feel comfortable with the group.
 That is a good thing.
 However, when a good thing goes to the extreme, it becomes a detriment, and that is exactly what can happen when a trainer becomes too relaxed.
 When that happens, trainers can forget that they are not talking to their BFF’s.
-As a trainer, you need to remember that:

-- Your friends might not mind when you use profanity, chances are at least one person in a training session, will not be amused.
+• Your friends might not mind when you use profanity, chances are at least one person in a training session, will not be amused.

-- Any jokes, comments, or stories shared over a few bottles of beer or a bottle of wine should probably be left out of the training room.
+• Any jokes, comments, or stories shared over a few bottles of beer or a bottle of wine should probably be left out of the training room.

 How do you recover if you make one of these mistakes?